Compliance & Fintech News — November

 Compliance Actions & Changes in the Industry

-• The Consumer Financial Protection Bureau (CFPB) is proposing to supervise larger nonbank companies that offer services such as digital wallets and payment apps.
+• The Consumer Financial Protection Bureau is proposing to supervise larger nonbank companies that offer services such as digital wallets and payment apps.

 • Online lender Enova International Inc. was fined $15 million for making deceptive statements about loans, withdrawing funds from consumer bank accounts without permission, canceling loan extensions, and violating a previous order from the CFPB.